Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Direct Estimates of the EGRB Anisotropy

 \subsection{$C_P$ from all Unmasked 2FGL Sources}

-Within the 2FGL we find 139 unmasked power-law sources with $|b|>30^\circ$, many more than the 15 that have explicit detections above 10~GeV.
-In principle, all of these should contribute to the $\Delta C_P$.
-Here we assess the point source contribution to the EGRB anisotropy spectrum using fluxes K-corrected from the 1--100~GeV band ($\F_{35}$) for all sources in the 2FGL.
+Within the 2FGL, we find 139 unmasked power-law sources with $|b|>30^\circ$, many more than the 15 that have explicit detections above 10~GeV.
+While possible, we consider it extraordinarily unnatural to believe that sources lying just below the high-energy \Fermi~detection threshold are completely devoid of high-energy gamma-ray emission, if only because these sources appear in all other ways to form a continuous distribution with those that have been detected.
+Thus, in principle, all of these should contribute to the $\Delta C_P$.
+Here, we assess the point-source contribution to the EGRB anisotropy spectrum using fluxes band corrected from the 1--100~GeV band ($\F_{35}$) for all sources in the 2FGL.
+Note that this still assumes that the 2FGL is complete, and thus remains a {\em lower} limit on the expected $\Delta C_P$.

-This is complicated by the possibility that despite their characterization as power-law sources some spectral curvature exists at high energies.
-Such a deviation necessarily introduces a systematic uncertainty in the K-corrected fluxes.
-Using sources well above the flux limit, we compute a spectral correction factor to the standard K-correction (see Appendix~\ref{sec:K-shape-corr}).
-Typically this makes $\lesssim10\%$ correction to the K-corrected fluxes and $\lesssim15\%$ difference in their contributions to $\Delta C_P$ at the energies of interest.

-In Figure~\ref{fig:direct_main}, we show the contribution of all unmasked 2FGL power-law sources (i.e., detected above 1 GeV) that are K-corrected to the respective energy band and corrected for spectral curvature.
-At the highest energy band, the inferred $\Delta C_P$ values {\rm exceed} the \Fermi-LAT measurement by $3.2\sigma$ ($3.4\sigma$) for $|b|>30^\circ$ ($|b|>20^\circ$).
-That is using only the unmasked 1FHL and 2FGL sources, the lower limit upon the anisotropy either fully accounts for, or significantly exceeds the reported values!
+In Figure~\ref{fig:direct_main}, we show the contribution of all unmasked 2FGL power-law sources (i.e., detected above 1 GeV) that are band corrected to the respective energy band.
+At the highest-energy band, the inferred $\Delta C_P$ values {\rm exceed} the \Fermi-LAT measurement by $3.2\sigma$ ($3.4\sigma$) for $|b|>30^\circ$ ($|b|>20^\circ$).
+That is using only the unmasked 1FHL and 2FGL sources, the lower limit upon the anisotropy either fully accounts for, or significantly exceeds the reported values, respectively!